polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 - **Avoid using uncommon words, highly technical words, or jargon that users might not understand.**
-  Also, avoid using idioms such as "that's the way the cookie crumbles", while it might make sense to you, it could not translate well into another language.
+  Also, avoid using idioms such as "that's the way the cookie crumbles", while it might make sense to you, it may not translate well into another language.
 Keep in mind that a lot of users are non-native English speakers.

 - **Use compound words correctly.** Use the compound words that give the correct meaning.